svn2github/Freetel/misc/lilacsat1/README.txt

 3/ In a new Terminal start gqrx

-   $ cd lilacsat1/preofix/default
+   $ cd lilacsat1/prefix/default
    $ source setup_ev.sh
    $ gqrx

-   + Set up to talk to your SDR of choice.
+   + Set up to talk to your SDR of choice, probably a RTL-SDR
+   + To power your LNA from your RTL-SDR see screenshots/enable_bias_t.png
    + Up top, look for settings icon.
 Make sure RX port set to 7356
    + Up top, make sure little 'Remote control via TCP' icon is selected (2 computers icon)
    + In receiver options tab (on the right) set Mode to USB